-If your content does not use multiple LODs, then this option will have no effect.
+Note: If your content does not use multiple LODs, then this option will have no effect.

-6.10.15 Adhesion proportional to rain/snow/fog
+6.9.9 Adhesion proportional to rain/snow/fog

-When this option is selected, adhesion becomes dependent on the intensity of rain and snow and the density of fog.
+Adhesion is dependent on the intensity of rain and snow and the density of fog.
 Intensities and density can be modified at runtime by the player.